-Right now, you can create numbers with U.S. and Canada country codes only.
-Support for more country codes will be added in the future.
-In addition to the on demand packages, the app also has monthly subscription options that feature heavy discounts, with prices ranging from $2 to $5 per month.
+Right now, you can create numbers with U.S. and Canadian country codes only.
+The company will support more country codes in the future.
+In addition to the on-demand packages, the app also has monthly subscription options that feature heavy discounts, with prices ranging from $2 to $5 per month.

 - The best work-from-home apps for Android and iOS

 - The best messaging apps for Android and iOS

 - Here’s how to record phone calls on your Android phone

 - How to set up Google Voice on your smartphone